-Secwépemc Child and Family Services provides Aboriginal Child and Youth Mental Health services that are sensitive to the unique needs of families, children, and youth.
+Secwépemc Child and Family Services provides Indigenous child and youth mental health services that are sensitive to the unique needs of families, children, and youth.
 We take into account the community context, cultural backgrounds, beliefs, and traditions of those we work with.

 Our approach is to combine Western therapeutic modalities with traditional healing practices.
 The Western therapeutic models we use respect the unique lives of our clients and may include trauma-informed/trauma-specific counselling, narrative therapy, EMDR, CBT, solution focused therapy alongside art and play therapy approaches—all of which are dependent upon the person we are working with.
 Traditional healing practices include smudging, drumming, prayer, language circles, healing circles, and cultural crafts.